jpraychev/tutorials/design-patterns/07.bridge/README.md

 Painting using Blue color
 ```

 Now that we have such structure, we can simply add new vehicles or colors with minimal to no modification of the existing code base.
-This approach follows one of SOLID's principles (Open-Closed Principle) which states that `classes should be open for extension and closed to modification.` For example, define new color (`Green()`) is simple as adding a new sublcass.
+This approach follows one of SOLID's principles (Open-Closed Principle) which states that `classes should be open for extension and closed to modification.` For example, defining a new color (`Green()`) is simple as adding a new subclass.

 ```
 class Green(Color):